stuarthayhurst/ammonite-engine/README.md

   - `g++`
   - `pkg-config`
   - ### Libraries:
-    - `libglm-dev libglfw3-dev libglew-dev libstb-dev libtinyobjloader-dev`
+    - `libgomp1 libgomplibglm-dev libglfw3-dev libglew-dev libstb-dev libtinyobjloader-dev`

 ## Notes:
   - All targets are compiled with `-Wall` and `-Wextra`